Blendify/blender-manual/trunk/blender_docs/manual/editors/graph_editor/fmodifiers.rst

 Additive
    This option causes the modifier to be added to the curve, instead of replacing it by default.
 Poly Order
-   Specify the order of the polynomial, or the highest power of 'x' for this polynomial.
+   Specify the order of the polynomial, or the highest power of ``X`` for this polynomial.
    (number of coefficients - 1).

 Change the Coefficient values to change the shape of the curve.